pixijs/pixijs.com/src/data/pixi.js.md

 	container: Container;
 	/** the transform to apply to the container. */ transform?: Matrix;
+	/**
+	 * Opt-in toggle that inverts the render's Y orientation.
+Defaults to `false` — a no-op, so existing
+	 * renders are unchanged on both WebGL and WebGPU.
+	 *
+	 * Set `flipY: true` to invert the automatic orientation: when rendering to a texture this stores the
+	 * capture in screen orientation (the un-flipped result 3D geometry UVs expect), removing the need to
+	 * flip at sample time on every consuming material.
+	 *
+	 * The projection flip and the winding/cull inversion flip together, so back-face culling of 3D content
+	 * rendered into the texture stays correct.
+	 * @default false
+	 */
+	flipY?: boolean;
 }
 /**
  * Options for destroying the renderer.